 The Eurogroup adopts its work programme every 6 months.
 Each programme broadly defines the main areas on which the Eurogroup plans to focus its efforts.
 It also sets out preliminary agendas for upcoming Eurogroup meetings.
-These agendas are indicative and may change according to circumstances.
+These agendas are indicative and may change depending on circumstances.

 Economic policy coordination

-- hold regular thematic discussions on growth and jobs related to the implementation of policy recommendations for the euro area in the context of the European Semester.
-The aim of the discussions is to identify the best ways to implement structural policies, so that both the member states and the euro area as a whole benefit from the identified best practices, and to aim at achieving consensual benchmarking of these efforts where possible.
+The Eurogroup intends to hold regular exchanges on best policy practices and implementation of the structural reforms recommended for the euro area in the context of the European Semester.
+The aim is to ensure that both the member states and the euro area as a whole benefit from the identified best practices, and to aim at achieving consensual benchmarking of these efforts where possible.

-The Eurogroup will closely monitor developments affecting financial and macroeconomic stability developments in the euro area
+The Eurogroup will closely monitor developments affecting financial and macroeconomic stability in the euro area.

 Reviews in programme and post-programme countries